-Monarchs begin to arrive in Michoacán, Mexico, during the last week of October and the first week in November.
-In fact, the natives in that area believe the butterflies are the souls of their dead ancestors coming to visit.
+Monarchs begin to arrive in their over-wintering sites in Mexico during the last week of October and the first week in November.
+In fact, many of the people in that area believe the butterflies are the souls of their dead ancestors coming to visit.
 Altars of food and flowers are constructed to celebrate their arrival.
 (To read more about Day of the Dead, Click Here.)

 Millions of butterflies will stay for the winter months high up in the trees, protected from the cold weather.
 Tens of thousands of Monarchs can cluster together on one oyamel tree in order to keep warm.

 In late February these Monarchs will begin their northern travels back to the United States and Canada.
 They will mate and lay eggs along the way where they find flowers to nectar on and milkweed for their young.
 This generation will not make the trip back from their starting point.
 They leave that journey for their children and grandchildren.